Colchicine in Percutaneous Coronary Intervention

 Results: Colchicine PCI with Binita Shah

-Principal investigator Binita Shah, MD, MS explains the results from Cochicine-PCI.
+Principal investigator Binita Shah, MD, MS explains the results from Colchicine-PCI.
 Dr. Shah is an interventional cardiologist at NYU Langone Health.

 Purpose: To evaluate whether pre-procedure colchicine would reduce PCI-related myocardial injury.